shivshankardayal/full-website/algebra/source/complex_numbers.rst

 .. math::
    \frac{z-z_1}{\overline{z}-\overline{z_1}}=\frac{z_1-z_2}{\overline{z_1}-\overline{z_2}}

-Please refer to determinants section and co-ordinate geomtry books on how to establish this result.
+Please refer to determinants section and coordinate geometry books on how to establish this result.

 The proof is left as an exercise to the reader.